shazz/shazzam/README.md

     byte(0)
 ````

+shazzam provides various sets of ready to use macros to set the VIC banks and memory, some 16bits math operations, to set IRQs, to wate cycles....
+Just check `shazzam/macros/`

 ## Inline testing thru emulation

 Inspired from bass, shazzam includes [py65emu](https://github.com/docmarionum1/py65emu), a generic 6502 emulator written in Python, it doesn't emulate a C64 or any other hardware than the 6502 CPU.
 But that's good enough to emulate your routines and check the registers and what is written in the memory.